aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 ## Conclusion

 This was only a taste of what can be accomplished with Argo Rollouts and NGINX Gateway Fabric.
-However, I hope you have witnessed the benefits of adopting progressive delivery patters using tools such as these.
+However, I hope you have witnessed the benefits of adopting progressive delivery patterns using tools such as these.
 I would encourage you to further explore what you are able to accomplish in your own environments.